 I just finished decorating the front porch for Christmas and love how classic and simple it looks with my outdoor planters.
 While I love what I did last year on the front porch, I replanted my garden containers with a whole new look.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Decorating the Front Porch for Christmas
+Decorating the Front Porch for Christmas Simplified

 Of course, you can always start with the porch planters first and then decorate your outdoor living space, but this is how I like to design my outdoor plant pots for winter.
 Because how I plant my containers is largely dictated by how I decorate my front porch for any given season.

 Adding Beautiful Front Door Decor for Winter

 When decorating the front porch for Christmas, the first place I start is the front door.
 Whether choosing live or faux, a gorgeous wreath or something like a basket filled with greens is a must.

 Shop Live and Faux Winter Wreaths